 Learning methods and outcomes

 Participants will learn what needs to be considered when building an environmentally sensitive home as well as what is involved in building an Earthship.
 They will learn how to gain autonomy and free themselves from gas and electricity bills.
 They will learn basic building physics which can shed light on how all buildings work.
 They will also gain the knowledge and confidence to take their ideas to the next stage.
-Course participants who complete the entire course will receive a certificate, which will be sent via email after the course.

 Rebecca Sarll is the main tutor and is a qualified trainer with an MSc in Architecture: Advanced Environmental and Energy Studies (Distinction) from the Centre for Alternative Technology.
 She has experience in straw bale and hemp lime building as well as more conventional construction methods.